WestonHanners/HSCoreDataTools/README.md

 This is a class that has a single exposed property `-(NSManagedObjectContext *)rootContext`.
 This method will return a NSManagedObjectContext that has been completely initialized and ready to use.

+You can also call `-(NSManagedObjectContext *)unitTestingContext`.
+This method will return an in-memory core data store.

 UPDATE: I also exposed the PersistentStoreCoordinator, PersistentStore, and ManagedObjectModel.
 There are legitimate reasons for needing to access these, and I wanted to make it easy.